isomerpages/moe-stmargaretpri/_learning-at-sms/Home Based Learning.md

-If the problem persists, please contact the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com) or call 6702 6513.
+If the problem persists, please contact the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com)&nbsp;or call 6702 6513.